SillyVoices/CatalogMainScript/README.md

 # Yes, I made this script

-Nobody believe me for some reason
+Nobody believes me for some reason. :c

+# I am getting older sadly so one day I will quit this game for real

+Maintaining this script is one of my hobbies, so they will be frequent updates.

 # My rant